 This station is the main station in Dundee.
-It is an island platform station with two bay platforms at the west end located in a deep dressed stone cutting.
+It is an island platform station, with two bay platforms at the west end, located in a deep dressed stone cutting.
+The station building, brick built, is of two storeys with the second floor at ground level.
+On the south side of the cutting five timber bridges cross from street level to top level offices.
 The station underwent a major facelift in 2017 with a new curved grand entrance at the east end.

 The station features a communal piano, a memorial by Dave Patterson to his wife Jean, who worked at the station.

 The station was opened with the Tay Bridge [1st] by the North British Railway.
 To its north was the Caledonian Railway's competing Dundee West terminus which predated it.
 The newer station connected together the west and east sides of the city with a passenger carrying main line, before it opened the terminus stations at Dundee West and Dundee East were connected by a street railway only carrying goods.

 To the east of the station is Dock Street Tunnel which requires continuous pumping.
 The line emerges alongside the former Dundee East station at Camperdown Junction.